cobianzo/gutenberg-paragraph-tooltip/README.md

+# GB CSS Plugin

+This is the source code for the WordPress plugin 'gb-css-plugin'.
+The distribution file will be placed in the branch 'distribution-zip' of this repository.

+This plugin consists in a simple functionality that includes an extra option when editing a link within the block editor: nice CSS tooltips.

 # TODO

 - make the restriction of BLOCKS work (now it applies to all blocks.
 Test it in other blocks like blockquotes